JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 During simplification, MTK will potentially get rid of the equation as it does not contribute to the system's state.

 However, in NetworkDynamics, we're always dealing with **open loop models** on the equation level, which is not exactly what MTK was made for.
-If you build a closed loop between a subsystem A which **has input forcing** and a subsystem B which has **input feed forward**, the resulting system can be solved:
+If you build a closed loop between a subsystem A which **has input forcing** (input appears in constraint) and a subsystem B which has **input feed forward**, the resulting system can be solved:
 ```
     (system with input forcing)